Harry Ainlay: Provincial and federal politics

 Ainlay ran in provincial and federal elections a total of four times, each time under the banner of the Co-operative Commonwealth Federation.
 The first was in a 1936 by-election in the riding of Edmonton, when he finished last in a three candidate field that was won by Liberal Walter Morrish.
 (The other candidate, United Front candidate Margaret Crang, had been an aldermanic colleague of Ainlay's, and fellow Labour rep, when he had served on city council.
 Due to her running against Ainlay, she was thrown out of the CCF.)

 His second bid for provincial office took place in the 1940 Alberta election, in which Ainlay again ran in the Edmonton riding.
 He finished eighth of nineteen candidates on the first count (at the time, the riding used a single transferable vote method of electing its representatives), and was not one of the five candidates elected.

 Ainlay's lone bid for federal office took place in the 1945 federal election, when he ran in the riding of Edmonton East.
 He finished second of five candidates, ahead of incumbent Liberal MP Cora Taylor Casselman but still being defeated by Social Creditor Patrick Ashby.

 Ainlay repeated the experience finishing ahead of incumbent, but still losing, in his last bid for office.
 He had moved to British Columbia, where he ran in the 1952 provincial election in the riding of Dewdney.
 He finished second of four candidates, ahead of incumbent Progressive Conservative Roderick Charles MacDonald, but being defeated by Lyle Wicks of the British Columbia Social Credit League.
 Already more than 60 years old, this was his last bid for public office.

 Post-political career, death, and legacy

 After leaving politics, Ainlay was the head of the Yellowhead Route Association in the 1940s and 1950s.
 He died in Haney, British Columbia on March 12, 1970.
 He was survived by his second wife, Jean.

-In 1966, the newly constructed Harry Ainlay Composite High School was named in his honour.
+In 1966, the newly constructed Harry Ainlay High School was named in his honour.
 He left an endowment for a $500 scholarship to be given in his name to a graduating student planning on pursuing a career in Education.